Interesting facts you should know about IVF before taking the plunge

 - Traditional IVF can be extremely time-taking

-IVF or in-vitro fertilisation occurs when the eggs are taken away from the ovaries of a woman, fertilised externally and then again replaced within the womb.
+IVF or in-vitro fertilization occurs when the eggs are taken away from the ovaries of a woman, fertilized externally, and then again replaced within the womb.
 The process of this treatment can be extremely time-taking as the body of the woman is stimulated in order to collect the eggs.
 You may have to take lots of medicines, visit the clinic for check-ups and scans for many weeks before the actual egg collection takes place.
 Once the procedure is done, which takes about an hour, patients should visit the clinic again for the embryo to be transferred before taking the pregnancy blood test.
 Hence, it will take around 4-5 weeks for the entire procedure to complete.
+There are also processes derived from alternative medicine, like acupuncture for ivf, that some women may choose to avail to increase their chances of conception through IVF.

 - IVFs can be of different types